 Attorneys For Chicago Auto Accident Claims With Geico Insurance

-Brought to extraordinary fame largely on the back of a small gecko, Geico Insurance has skyrocketed to the attention of the nation with revolutionary marketing tactics.
+Attaining extraordinary fame largely because of the entertaining popularity of a small gecko, Geico Insurance has gained the attention of the nation with revolutionary marketing tactics.
 However, if you are involved in a Chicago auto accident with Geico insured you may be in for a rude awakening.

 Rosenfeld Injury Lawyers knows the frustration many people face when attempting to deal with Geico following a Chicago car accident.
 As attorneys who have handled thousands of Illinois auto accident claims, we invite you to speak to an attorney without cost to you to discuss your Geico injury claim.
 Let our team handle the negotiations while you focus on your recovery.

-Probably because of all the attention it has generated from its advertising antics over the last decade, Geico Insurance has jumped to the forefront of insurance carriers with respect to visibility and recognition.
-However, this increased presence has come with attendant problems as well.
-One of the most recurring and costly of these is litigation.
-Since 2005, Geico Insurance has been sued thousands of times.
-These cases have covered a myriad of issues and injuries but normally revolve the following topics:
+Probably because of all the attention it has generated from its advertising antics over the last decade, Geico Insurance has jumped to the forefront of insurance carriers with marketing visibility and recognition.
+However, this increased presence has created problems as well including the costly issues involving litigation.
+Since 2005, Geico Insurance has been sued thousands of times in filed cases that have covered a myriad of issues and injuries in numerous legal areas including:

 - Products Liability